 Me: When the Doctor said his evidence was from the future, he was talking about his own future.
 This hasn’t happened to him yet.

-Sue: That doesn’t make any sense.
-If he has a future, it means he has to get off at the end of the trial.
-This is a spoiler.
-And I thought he would be found guilty at the end and have to regenerate.
-That is disappointing.
+Sue: But that doesn’t make any sense.
+If he has a future, it means he must get off at the end of his trial.
+So this is a huge spoiler.

 Me: This is from a possible future where he wins the trial.
 Probably.
 Try not to think about it too much.